Covenant of Baháʼu'lláh: Lesser Covenant

-To differentiate it from God's eternal greater covenant with humankind, Bahá'ís refer to a manifestation's agreement with his followers regarding whom they should turn to and obey immediately after his passing as the lesser covenant.
+To differentiate it from God's eternal greater covenant with humankind, Bahá'ís refer to a manifestation's agreement with his followers regarding whom they should turn to and obey immediately after his death as the lesser covenant.

 Two distinctive features of the Bahá'í lesser covenant, which is referred to within the Bahá'í Faith as the Covenant of Bahá'u'lláh, are that it is explicit and also conveyed in authenticated written documents.
-This covenant is a means of protection from idealogical splits.
+This covenant is a means of protection from ideological splits.
 Since Bahá'u'lláh's specific divine mission is to bring about world unity, securing the lasting unity of his religion is the guarantee of achieving that goal.
 'Abdu'l-Bahá, Bahá'u'lláh's eldest son, explains:The first condition is firmness in the Covenant of God.
 For the power of the Covenant will protect the Cause of Bahá'u'lláh from the doubts of the people of error.
 It is the fortified fortress of the Cause of God and the firm pillar of the religion of God.
 Today no power can conserve the oneness of the Bahá'í world save the Covenant of God; otherwise differences like unto a most great tempest will encompass the Bahá'í world.
 It is evident that the axis of the oneness of the world of humanity is the power of the Covenant and nothing else.
 Had the Covenant not come to pass, had it not been revealed from the Supreme Pen and had not the Book of the Covenant, like unto the ray of the Sun of Reality, illuminated the world, the forces of the Cause of God would have been utterly scattered and certain souls who were the prisoners of their own passions and lusts would have taken into their hands an axe, cutting the root of this Blessed Tree.
 Intimately linked to following all guidance from his appointed successor, provisions in Bahá'u'lláh's covenant further enjoin individuals and entire Bahá'í communities to lovingly support the leadership of all administrative institutions Bahá'u'lláh ordained for his Faith.

 In the Bahá'í Faith every believer is welcome to hold personal theological opinions, but they should not press them upon others.
 Being firm in the covenant of Bahá'u'lláh, loyal to its provisions, and having unshakable confidence that decisions of the authority at center of the Baha'i Faith reflects the will of God, is a chief spiritual virtue for Bahá'ís.